modicio/codi-native/README.md

 ## about

-This project was initally designed and contributed by Karl Kegel (KKegel) as part of the Master-Thesis *Deep Models at Runtime for User-Driven Flexible Systems* at TU-Dresden.
+This project was initally designed and contributed by Karl Kegel (KKegel) as part of the Master-Thesis *Deep Models at Runtime for User-Driven Flexible Systems* at TU-Dresden ([full text](https://www.researchgate.net/publication/361725823_Deep_ModelsRuntime_for_User-Driven_Flexible_Systems)).
 The Framework goals and design are especially covered in the capters *Problem-Space Analyis* and *Solution Concept*.